"Compulsions are a lousy solution to the problem of having obsessions" – Dr Fred Penzel

 Obsessive compulsive disorder (OCD) is a serious but very treatable anxiety disorder characterised by obsessive thoughts and/or compulsive behaviour.
 Obsessions are recurring and distressing thoughts, mental images or urges that cause anxiety; compulsions are rituals or safety behaviours that the person feels they have to do in an attempt to reduce the anxiety created by the obsessions.

 OCD can range from mild (obsessive thinking and compulsive behaviour occupy less than one hour of your day) to moderate (one to three hours of your day) to severe (more than three hours of your day).
-OCD can be exhausting and all-consuming, causing significant mental agony and major interference with the person’s family and working relationships.
+OCD is often known as the doubting disease.
+It can be exhausting and all-consuming, causing significant mental agony and major interference with family and working relationships.

 Most people with OCD fall into a set pattern of behaviour, with four main steps:

 OCD is sometimes called an "affliction of the nice".
 Why?
 As well as having an excessive focus on risk and danger, OCD sufferers tend to have an exaggerated sense of responsibility for themselves and others.
 People characterised by hyper-responsibility believe they have more control over what happens in the world than they actually do; feeling responsible for anything and everything, this 'niceness' means they can be plagued by doubt and guilt.

 Excessive checking (for example, checking that doors are locked or that all appliances are turned off)